jasonhu5/simple-localization/README.md

 ```
 docker run --name localization --network=host -it --rm duckietown/simple-localization:v1-amd64
 ```

+___NOTICE___: Only offset measured watchtowers contribute to publishing fast localization results.

-* [Optional but recommended] Offset measurement for watchtowers.
+* [Required] Offset measurement for watchtowers.
     1. Enter a dt-ros-commons container: `docker run -it --rm --net host duckietown/dt-ros-commons:daffy-amd64 /bin/bash`
+    * (Optional step) Tell the program which autobot is used for measurements by: `rosparam set /simple_localization/loc_node/offset_bot_id [AUTOBOT_ID]`.
+Otherwise, it's autobot26 by default.
+    2. Enter measurement mode with: `rosparam set /simple_localization/loc_node/measuring_offset true`
-    2. Place autobot26 near the watchtower that you want to do the measurement for.
+    3. Choose the watchtower to do measurement for: `rosparam set /simple_localization/loc_node/offset_tower_id [WATCHTOWER_ID]`
-    3. Trigger the measurement: `rosparam set /simple_localization/loc_node/measuring_offset true`
+        * After above step, the watchtower in RVIZ appears as:
-    4. Move the bot a bit so the watchtower sees it, and then leave the bot still.
+    4. Place autobot near the watchtower that you want to do the measurement for, and move the bot a bit so the watchtower sees it.
+And then leave the bot still.
-    5. When the diff values printed from the program container are stable, turn off measurement: `rosparam set /simple_localization/loc_node/measuring_offset false`
+    5. Check the diff values printed from the program container are nearly zero, commit the measurement by either:
-    6. Verify by moving the bot a bit, check that the diff values are much closer to 0.
+        * Exiting measurement mode: `rosparam set /simple_localization/loc_node/measuring_offset false`, or
+        * switch to another watchtower for measurement: `rosparam set /simple_localization/loc_node/offset_tower_id [ANOTHER_WATCHTOWER_ID]`
+    6. After commiting the measurement, the watchtower(s) that have been measured will appear like:
-    7. Move the bot to other watchtower(s) and repeat steps 2-4.
-Multiple watchtowers can be corrected at one time, but use visualization to verify.
+    7. Choose other watchtower(s) and repeat steps 3-5.

 ### Node I/O: